 Death by HR: How Affirmative Action Cripples Organizations

 [Death by HR: How Affirmative Action Cripples Organizations, in Kindle and trade paperback.]

 The first review is in: by Elmer T. Jones, author of The Employment Game.

 Corporate HR Scrambles to Halt Publication of “Death by HR”

 Nobody gets a job through HR.
 The purpose of HR is to protect their parent organization against lawsuits for running afoul of the government’s diversity extortion bureaus.
-HR kills companies by blanketing industry with onerous gender and race labor compliance rules and forcing companies to hire useless HR staff to process the associated paperwork… a tour de force… carefully explains to CEOs how HR poisons their companies and what steps they may take to marginalize this threat.
-For it is now fairly impossible for any company not to erect an HR wall as a legal requirement of business with the sole purpose of keeping government diversity compliance enforcers as well as unethical lawyers from pillaging their operating capital through baseless lawsuits… It is time to turn the tide against this madness and Death by HR is an important research tool… to craft counter-revolutionary tactics for dealing with the HR parasites our government has empowered to destroy us.
-All CEOs should read this book.
+HR kills companies by blanketing industry with onerous gender and race labor compliance rules and forcing companies to hire useless HR staff to process the associated paperwork… a tour de force… carefully explains to CEOs how HR poisons their companies and what steps they may take to marginalize this threat….
+It is time to turn the tide against this madness and Death by HR is an important research tool… All CEOs should read this book.
 If you are a mere worker drone but care about your company, you should forward an anonymous copy to him.

 “High Tech Under Diversity Pressure

 Ban the Box, Credit Scores, Current Salaries: The Road to Hiring Blind